sfeuga/blog/_posts/2016-07-18-Set-or-reset-User-password-in-bash-script.md

 ---
 layout: post

-title: "Set or Reset User password in bash script"
+title: Set or Reset User password in bash script
+tags: [ GNU/Linux ]
 ---
 To reset or set the password for a given user in bash you can do it like that :